Program Director: Martha Gillette

-The Neuroscience Program generally supports all students in good standing with a stipend and tuition and partial fee waivers throughout their tenure in the program.
+The Neuroscience is committed to supporting its students and makes every effort to ensure that students who remain in good academic standing receive full support including tuition waiver and stipend throughout their tenure in the program.
 Support may come in the form of fellowships, traineeships, research assistantships, or teaching assistantships according to the student's qualifications.

 Doctor of Philosophy in Neuroscience